 Persuasion is everywhere.
 But like advice, it’s not to be ladled out unless it’s asked for.
 And even if requested, there are limits.

 Plain, but Precious, Freedom

 Consent is required.
 Every single one of us are free to say no thanks to any pitch without fear of interference or consequence.
-An offer of reward to listen is no better than punishment – like a true gift, there can’t be strings attached.
+An offer of reward to listen is no better than a punishment – like a true gift, it’s strictly “no strings permitted”.

-Persuasion is far too often thinly veiled coercion, however pleasant the approach – or even how good the intention!
+Persuasion is far too often thinly veiled coercion, however pleasant the approach – or even how good the intention.
 The end and the means must be reasonable.
+The equation must be balanced.
 Alarmist rhetoric is bullying, too – flat out manipulative button pushing.
-Mr Neuman terms this thetrespass of the sacred boundaries.
+Mr Neuman terms this the trespass of the sacred boundaries.
 Fair enough, and another way of saying that human rights aren’t being taken seriously.

-For all the fiery – or soothing – rhetorical energy poured into any pitch coming your way, how well considered are your basic rights of consent and freedom from coercive interference?
+For all the fiery, scary – or soothing – rhetorical energy poured into any pitch coming your way, how well considered are your basic rights of consent and freedom from interference?
 If these aren’t being respected, what are the chances the speaker’s conclusions are even worth taking in?

 Keeping it Simple

-There’s no obligation explain refusal, but stating that human rights must always come first as we head for the door – or to the comments section before we leave the page – might prompt those who try to make our minds up for us rather than provide factual information we can use to decide for ourselves, to at least do the math.
+There’s no obligation explain refusal, But stating that human rights must always come first as we head for the door – or to the comments section before we leave the page – might prompt those who try to make our minds up for us rather than provide factual information we can use to decide for ourselves, to at least do their own math.